The 15 Highest-Paying Associate Degrees

 Diagnostic medical sonographers prepare, operate, and maintain diagnostic imaging equipment.
 These professionals work closely with patients, recording medical histories and preparing them for procedures.
 Sonographers also evaluate medical images to obtain diagnostic information.

-Professionals usually need an AS degree in medical sonography.
+Professionals usually need an associates degree in medical sonography.
 Students may be able to choose from specializations like abdominal and breast sonography.
 Most programs include an extensive clinical component.

 Median Annual Salary: $68,750